 A small number of Nintendo Switch games are not fully playable in handheld mode so they won't work properly with a Switch Lite either unless you use an additional controller like the Pro controller or a pair of Joy-Cons (all sold separately).
 So anything that needs to be played in docked or tabletop mode is going to be a bit of a pain.
 We're mainly talking about titles like Mario Party, 1-2 Switch, Fitness Boxing, Just Dance and Nintendo Labo.

 Until you pick up some Joy-Cons you'll also have zero access to any sort of optional motion controls either which is a shame for using weapons like bows and swords in games like Zelda or Skyrim.
 Once you buy those additional Joy-Con controllers, you're very close to the price of a regular Nintendo Switch which comes with a pair anyways.
 There are no rumble vibration features in the Lite either.
+So far, we haven't seen any Nintendo Switch Lite bundles offering these controllers in with the price but if we hear of any you can bet they'll be right here.

 Why is the Nintendo Switch Lite cheaper?

 The Nintendo Switch Lite features a smaller screen than the regular Nintendo Switch and does not feature removable controllers.
 The biggest difference though is that you can not play it on a TV as there's no way to 'dock it'.
 So while you're making a saving, it might be worth opting for the full-size version instead if you want to play games on the TV too at some point.
-We've rounded up the cheapest Nintendo Switch prices too though.

 Should I buy a regular Nintendo Switch or a Lite?